• Skip to main content

 Contact a tax lawyer to act as your representative

-If you do not feel equipped to deal with the IRS yourself, you can appoint a qualified representative to represent you in front of the agency.
-A knowledgeable tax lawyer from Damiens Law can communicate with the IRS on your behalf, explain your options to you, and show that you are serious about resolving the issue.
+Consider hiring a tax attorney to help you through the process.
+A knowledgeable tax lawyer from Damiens Law can communicate with the IRS on your behalf, explain your options to you, and help you get back on track with the IRS.

 Can I skip an IRS installment payment?

-The terms of the agreement do not allow you to skip a monthly payment.
-The IRS can legally terminate your agreement if you miss a single payment, but in most cases, the agency won’t take this step until you miss two payments.
+No, as the IRS can legally terminate your agreement if you miss a single payment.
+However, in most cases involving a missed payment, the agency won’t terminate the payment agreement until you miss two payments.
 If you cannot afford a monthly payment, reach out to the IRS before you miss the payment to explain the situation.

 Is there a grace period for IRS installment payments?

-There is no grace period for late payments if you have an installment plan.
-However, the IRS usually gives taxpayers 30 days to rectify the situation before putting the installment agreement into default.
+Not officially.
+Despite this, the IRS usually gives taxpayers 30 days after sending a termination notice to rectify the situation before putting the installment agreement into default.
 Note that you get to pick the due date for your payments, so you may want to move the payment to a more convenient date.

 What if I can’t pay the IRS installment agreement?

 If you can no longer afford the monthly payments you agreed to, contact the IRS or work with a tax attorney to modify your agreement.
-You may be able to lower the amount you pay every month.
-If you can no longer afford monthly payments, it may be time to consider an offer in compromise or currently not collectible status.
+If your financial situation justifies it, the IRS may be willing to accept smaller monthly payments.
+If your financial situation is so dire that you can’t even afford smaller monthly payments, it may be time to consider an offer in compromise or currently not collectible status.

 Contact a knowledgeable tax lawyer for help